-Investec, in partnership with Kutlwanong and Tuta-Me, launched Promaths Online to ensure continued learning for thousands of students despite the crisis.
+Investec, in partnership with Kutlwanong and Tuta-Me, launched Promaths Online to ensure continued learning for thousands of students despite the COVID-19 pandemic.
 Investec is carrying the cost of the data usage through a reverse billing arrangement with South Africa's major network providers.